Cabiyari

 - Education And Learning Styles

-- Education is primarily oral, with knowledge passed down through storytelling and practical demonstrations.
-Formal education is increasingly available but often adapted to include cultural teachings.
+- Education is primarily oral, with knowledge passed down through storytelling and practical demonstration.

 - Learning Styles